Attraction

 Free

-Tucked along Gumbowie Road, the Coobowie Water Tank may be modest in size at four metres high, but its striking mural bursts with colour, movement, and local identity.
-Completed over 16 days by the artist duo Creature Creature (Chanel Tang and Ambrose Rehorek) in collaboration with Jason Parker, the artwork is a vivid celebration of Coobowie's unique birdlife and coastal flora.
+Nestled along Gumbowie Road, the Coobowie Water Tank may stand just four meters tall, but its mural is a vibrant explosion of color, movement, and local character.
+Created over 16 days by the artist duo Creature Creature (Chanel Tang and Ambrose Rehorek) with Jason Parker, the artwork transforms the tank into a dynamic tribute to Coobowie's birdlife and coastal flora.

-Painted using a mix of hand techniques and spray gun application, the mural wraps the tank in a flowing design that captures the essence of the nearby Coobowie estuary and reserve.
-Birds take centre stage, with graceful depictions of the Great Egret, Black Swan, Royal Spoonbill, Pelican, Cape Barren Goose, and Pied Oystercatcher shown mid-motion or in serene poses.
-Interwoven with these feathered residents are striking botanical details, including Pigface, Mallee Bush Pea, Coastal White-Mallee, Osbornes Eyebright, and Clover Glycine — each rendered with bold lines and vibrant colour.
+Using a mix of hand-painting and spray techniques, the mural wraps the tank in a flowing design that mirrors the life of the Coobowie estuary and reserve.
+Birds take flight across the canvas—Great Egrets, Black Swans, Royal Spoonbills, Pelicans, Cape Barren Geese, and Pied Oystercatchers—captured in mid-motion or serene stillness.
+Woven among them are bold botanical details: Pigface, Mallee Bush Pea, Coastal White-Mallee, Osbornes Eyebright, and Clover Glycine, each rendered with striking lines and vivid hues.

-This project was proudly supported through the AusTrade Bushfire Recovery Grant, in collaboration with the Coobowie Progress Association, Yorke Peninsula Council, Yorke Peninsula Tourism, SA Water, and Wellbeing SA.
+The mural doesn't just showcase what makes Coobowie unique—it celebrates the deep connection between place and nature, inviting viewers to pause and appreciate the wildlife that thrives here.
+This project was made possible through the AusTrade Bushfire Recovery Grant, with support from the Coobowie Progress Association, Yorke Peninsula Council, Yorke Peninsula Tourism, SA Water, and Wellbeing SA.
+A small tank with a big story!

-Painted using a mix of hand techniques and spray gun application, the mural wraps the tank in a flowing design that captures the essence of the nearby Coobowie estuary and reserve.
-Birds take centre stage, with graceful depictions of the Great Egret, Black Swan, Royal Spoonbill, Pelican, Cape Barren Goose, and Pied Oystercatcher shown mid-motion or in serene poses.
-Interwoven with these feathered residents are striking botanical details, including Pigface, Mallee Bush Pea, Coastal White-Mallee, Osbornes Eyebright, and Clover Glycine — each rendered with bold lines and vibrant colour.
+Using a mix of hand-painting and spray techniques, the mural wraps the tank in a flowing design that mirrors the life of the Coobowie estuary and reserve.
+Birds take flight across the canvas—Great Egrets, Black Swans, Royal Spoonbills, Pelicans, Cape Barren Geese, and Pied Oystercatchers—captured in mid-motion or serene stillness.
+Woven among them are bold botanical details: Pigface, Mallee Bush Pea, Coastal White-Mallee, Osbornes Eyebright, and Clover Glycine, each rendered with striking lines and vivid hues.

-This project was proudly supported through the AusTrade Bushfire Recovery Grant, in collaboration with the Coobowie Progress Association, Yorke Peninsula Council, Yorke Peninsula Tourism, SA Water, and Wellbeing SA.
+The mural doesn't just showcase what makes Coobowie unique—it celebrates the deep connection between place and nature, inviting viewers to pause and appreciate the wildlife that thrives here.
+This project was made possible through the AusTrade Bushfire Recovery Grant, with support from the Coobowie Progress Association, Yorke Peninsula Council, Yorke Peninsula Tourism, SA Water, and Wellbeing SA.
+A small tank with a big story!

 Facilities